WATCH: The Hughes Project mini-documentary spotlights dazzling CCM collaboration

-“It sounded like a perfect fit, since we are in such close proximity,” Green says.
+“It sounded like a perfect fit, since we are in such close proximity,” Green adds.
 “I had no idea that UC had a Theater Lighting Program, so the partnership is just as exciting for me as it is for my students!
-Since moving to Cincinnati last year and attending the BLINK Festival, I dreamed of doing a project with my students to light up the tower.
-Little did I know that we would be able to realize such a dream through the UC partnership!”

-Green’s 7th grade students are submitting artwork for the CCM students to project onto Hughes STEM High School.
-The building is “one of the premier examples of Tutor architecture in the country” and boasts a 145-foot Tudor tower designed by J. Walter Stevens that can be seen for miles.
+Green’s 7th grade students created artwork for the CCM students to project onto Hughes STEM High School.
+The building is “one of the premier examples of Tudor architecture in the country” and boasts a 145-foot Tudor tower designed by J. Walter Stevens that can be seen for miles.

-CCM students working on “The Hughes Project” include majors from the college’s Lighting Design and Technology, Technical Direction and Stage Management programs.
-CCM students will project the artwork onto the building’s 145-foot tower using two 30,000 lumen projectors from Prestige AV and will light the rest of the building with LED lights provided by Vincent Lighting Systems.
+CCM students involved in “The Hughes Project” include majors from the college’s Lighting Design and Technology, Technical Direction and Stage Management programs.
+CCM students projected the artwork onto the building’s 145-foot tower using two 30,000 lumen projectors from Prestige AV and lit the rest of the building with LED lights provided by Vincent Lighting Systems.

 The light show is the first step in CCM’s collaboration with Hughes STEM High School.
-Next year, Huizinga will work with Green to show CCM Idea Lab films to the high school students to foster continued conversation about the entertainment industry and how it works
+Huizinga also plans to work with Green to show CCM Idea Lab films to the high school students to foster continued conversation about the entertainment industry.

 I hope that doing this project with the high school students helps us increase engagement in the community and light sparks of interest.